psychemedia/island-storynotes/st_helens.md

 https://victorian-supersleuth.com/smugglers-island/

 https://www.britishhops.org.uk/hops/what-is-a-hop/
-Humulus lupulus or 'wolf of the woods’ is the Latin name for the hop.
+Humulus lupulus or 'wolf of the woods' is the Latin name for the hop.

 Holystoning